-- > Updating our understanding of the processes surrounding the valuation of pension scheme assets and defined benefit obligations; - ) Obtaining the actuarial report prepared by management's expert and assessed the scope of their work, competence and independence; - > Using an auditors actuarial expert to inform our challenge of the assumptions used, including discount rates, growth rates, mortality rates and the calculation methods employed in the calculation of the pension liability; - > Reconciling the pension balances disclosed within the financial statements to management's actuarial report; - > Reviewing funding agreements between the pension trustees and the group, including the latest triennial review performed in June 2021 and corroborated deficit reduction payments with the fund administrator; - > Testing a sample of the pension scheme assets to underlying documentation to confirm ownership and valuation at the reporting date; - > Reviewing disclosures relating to pension assets & liabilities to ensure that they are in line with IAS 19 'Employee Benefits'.
+- > Updating our understanding of the processes surrounding the valuation of pension scheme assets and defined benefit obligations. - Obtaining management's valuation assessment and actuarial report and assessing the scope, competence and independence of the group's actuarial expert. - Using an auditors actuarial expert to inform our challenge of the assumptions used, including discount rates, growth rates, mortality rates and the calculation methods employed in the calculation of the pension liability. - > Challenging the underlying data and inputs used in the expert valuation, for example contributions paid into the scheme during the year. - Testing scheme asset valuation and ownership, agreeing to corroborating external valuation and custody reports where available. - Reconciling the pension balances disclosed within the financial statements to management's actuarial reports. - > Reviewing funding agreements between the pension trustees and the Group, including the latest triennial review to corroborate deficit reduction payments from the administrator. - Reviewing disclosures relating to pension assets and liabilities to ensure in line with IAS 19 'Employee Benefits'.